GodOfKebab/wg-quickrs/docs/BUILDING.md

 sudo apt-get install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

+In the `docker-compose.init.yml` file:

+* For the `tls-cert-generator` service (see [repo](https://github.com/GodOfKebab/tls-cert-generator)), edit the TLS
-Edit the TLS certificate settings and enter the FQDN/Domain names for the certificates from `tls-cert-generator`
+  certificate settings and enter the FQDN/Domain names for the certificates
-service in `docker-compose.init.yml`.
+* For the `wg-quickrs-init` service, edit the wg-quickrs settings

 [//]: # (build-src-docker: 1.2 - Edit docker compose file)